LorenaDerezanin/WhatIsPants/WhatIsPants.md

 ### Prepare `train` configuration yaml file

-We kept only one category in the config yaml (0: This is pants) and removed other categories.
+We kept only one class in the config yaml (0: This is pants) and removed other object classes.
 Tensorboard set to `true` in yaml to monitor model training and validation performance.